Last Updated on 27 August 2024 by Cycloscope

 According to the park rangers, about 600 wild orangutans live in the Kutai, with around 30 close to the lodge.
 After decreasing in the 2000s, their number has been steadily increasing since, a testament to the conservation efforts done by the park.

-During our two days there, we managed to see several orangutans, from young males showing territorial behavior, mums feeding high in the trees, babies playing and jumping from creepers to creepers.
+During our two days there, we managed to see several orangutans, from young males showing territorial behavior, mums feeding high in the trees, babies playing, and jumping from creepers to creepers.
 A male even came a short distance from our lodge, where we spent hours watching feed on ripe fruits.
 What an incredible sight, an experience of a lifetime!

-Located closed to Samarinda, two entrances led into the Kutai National Park.
+Located close to Samarinda, two entrances led into the Kutai National Park.
 The easiest is via Sangkima, the other is via Prevab which is more remote and thus less visited, The 20-minute boat ride on the Sangatta River adds to its appeal, and we recommend Prevab as the preferred entry point.

 31. Tajun Puting National Park – Central Kalimantan